nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-4/index.md

 paths, could just use the identical "Grey #1", encoded as `$5`.

-Alternatively, we could encode barriers as a separate bitmask, or as simple exclusion rules stored alongside the map, for example keep a list of (x1,x2,y1,y2) regions which are forbidden.
-We can make the map just slightly narrower to give us space for this stuff.
+Alternatively, we could encode barriers as a separate bitmask, or as simple exclusion rules stored alongside the map, for example for each row keep a list of columns which are forbidden.
+We can make the map just slightly narrower to give us space for this stuff at the end of every row.

 ## Sprite Collisions